Program 03 · International Law Reform Advocacy

 "Advocating for compliance with a flawed rule while ignoring the flaw is not justice.
 It is administration."

-— OLJA IHL Programme Rationale
+— OLJA International Law Reform Programme Rationale

 Target: Geneva Conventions